getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 foo.prototype; // { }
 ```

 This object is often called "foo's prototype", because we access it via an unfortunately-named property `foo.prototype`.
 However, that terminology is hopelessly destined to lead us into confusion, as we'll see shortly.
 Instead, I will call it "the object formerly known as foo's prototype".
 Just kidding.
-How about "object labeled 'foo dot prototype'"?
+How about: "object arbitrarily labeled 'foo dot prototype'"?

 What exactly is this *arbitrary* object?

-The most direct way to explain it is that it will be the object `[[Prototype]]` *linked to* by **any object** created from calling the `foo()` function with the `new` operator (see Chapter 2).
+The most direct way to explain it is that each object created from calling the `foo()` function with the `new` operator (see Chapter 2) will end up (somewhat aribitrarily) `[[Prototyped]]`-linked to this "foo dot prototype" object.

 Let's illustrate: